moka-rs/moka/README.md

 **Work in Progress**

 Moka is (aiming to be) a fast, concurrent cache library for Rust.
-It is inspired by [Caffeine][caffeine-git] (Java) and [Ristretto][ristretto-git] (Go).
+Moka is inspired by [Caffeine][caffeine-git] (Java) and [Ristretto][ristretto-git] (Go).

 [caffeine-git]: https://github.com/ben-manes/caffeine